Connecting communities in Timor-Leste

 As part of this new focus, the government launched the Department of Peacebuilding and Social Cohesion (DPSC) within the Ministry of Social Solidarity in December 2010.
 UNDP supported the establishment of the DPSC and hosted a strategic planning exercise to help define the department's mandate, structure and functions.

-In October 2010, when the Timor-Leste government approved a project designed to enhance the capacity of the new DPSC, UNDP provide US$ 1.5 million in support.
+In October 2010, when the Timor-Leste government approved a project designed to enhance the capacity of the new DPSC, UNDP provided US$ 1.5 million in support.

 “We are proud to launch the Department of Peacebuilding and Social Cohesion in order to institutionalize mechanisms to support conflict resolution based on our past experiences,” said Minister of Social Solidarity, Maria Domingas Fernandes Alves, at the Department’s launch in December 2010.